The 2014 winners will be revealed on October 30th. In 2014, the competition received over 1,200 entries from more than 79 countries around the world.

 Mr. Steven Wilbert

-Confocal Microscopy Lab, Rochester Institute of Technology Rochester, New York, USA
+Confocal Microscopy Lab, Rochester Institute of Technology Rochester, New York,

 Hydra and Volvox Confocal